shaarron/feature-flags-infrastructure/README.md

 terraform workspace new dev
 ```

-Swtich to the workspace:
+Switch to the workspace:
 ```
 terraform workspace select dev
 ```

 ### 2. Remote State
-If you want to use a **remote state**, you shoud configure it first.
+If you want to use a **remote state**, you should configure it first.

 you can create a new bucket or use your own